 Inhale Truth, Exhale False Equivalence… Inhale Truth, Exhale Alternative Facts… Inhale Truth, Exhale Bold Faced Lies… Just Breathe

 I always think of discernment as the ability to see beyond the obvious when making decisions.
-And yet, I don’t think discernment was even required for Americans to have made decisions last fall that would make our present more palatable.
+And yet, I don’t think discernment was even required for Americans to have made decisions during the fall of 2016 that would make our present more palatable.

 Because it was obvious to me that a candidate who surrounded himself with white supremacists who ran the spectrum from Jeff Sessions’ “good ‘ole boy’ southern racist” to the full blown “blow it all up” beliefs of Steve Bannon, was probably not going to be a president who continued the efforts to provide healthcare to all Americans or examine why Americans make up 5 percent of the world’s population but 25 percent of the incarcerated population…